Words are Not Enough: Sensorimotor Interventions for Suicidality among Adults, Adolescents and Children

 **Remember, you must complete the video, the quiz, and the evaluation to be eligible to receive CE Credit. **

 The Lifespan Learning Institute and The Sensorimotor Institute are cosponsors of this Continuing Education program.
-Lifespan Learning Institute is approved by APA and CAMFT to offer Continuing Education Credit for our programs.
+Lifespan Learning Institute is approved by CAMFT to offer Continuing Education Credit for our programs.